H. P. Lovecraft's Dreams in the Witch-House: Cast

-DVD and Blu-ray
+Home media

 The DVD was released by Anchor Bay Entertainment on March 28, 2006.
 The episode was the second episode as well as the second to be released on DVD.
 The episode appears on the first volume of the Blu-ray compilation of the series.

 Similarities to the source material

 The television adaptation significantly truncates the plot of Lovecraft's 1933 short story.
 It also sets the story in contemporary times, updating small details while remaining relatively faithful to the original plot.
 For example, whereas in the Lovecraft story the protagonist is a student of quantum mechanics, in the television adaption he studies string theory.
 The TV adaptation features the rat-like creature with a human face, Brown Jenkin, from Lovecraft's original tale, and also the witch Keziah Mason.
 In a nod to Lovecraft's original inspiration for Miskatonic University, the protagonist of the television adaptation wears a Miskatonic University T-shirt featuring a design based on the seal of Brown University.